mysterious-coding/base_entranced/README.md

 * Added confirmation messages to the `/class` command
 * Fixed Bryar pistol not having unlimited ammo.
 * Changes to `g_allowVote` are now announced to the server.
+* Fixed `/flourish` not working with gun equipped.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.